 The Ned is a development of size and scale, taking a disused building abandoned for seven years and making it into a 250 bedroom hotel of choice and a destination point.

-The former Midlands Bank offices, designed by Sir Edward ‘Ned’ Lutyens is a Grade 1 listed building situated in the heart of London’s financial district.
+The former Midland Bank offices, designed by Sir Edward ‘Ned’ Lutyens is a Grade 1 listed building situated in the heart of London’s financial district.

-Some structural modifications had to be made and the expected update of service requirements necessary for a building of this nature, but it’s the reworking of existing configurations in the building which don’t disappoint.
+Some structural modifications had to be made to accommodate the inevitable update of service requirements necessary for a building of this nature, but it is the reworking of existing configurations in the building which don’t disappoint.

-The old 5th floor senior management dining rooms and rooftop terrace with pool are enticing, and the original basement banking vaults make for an inventive setting for late night drinks.
+The old 5th floor senior management dining rooms and rooftop terrace with pool are enticing, and the original banking vaults in the basement make for an inventive setting for late night drinks.

 A beautiful reversioning of a classic building.

-The complete list of the RIBA Regional Winners 2019 can be found on their site.
-The Royal Incorporation of Architects in Scotland (RIAS) announced their 2019 shortlist in May.
+Visit the website for the complete list of RIBA Regional Winners 2019.
+The Royal Incorporation of Architects in Scotland (RIAS) announced its 2019 shortlist in May.
 RIBA will announce the National Award Winners on 27 June 2019.